lksark/String_Search_algorithm/README.md

 Boyer Moore search algorithm is good tool to search string within a long string.
 It theoretically faster than Naive Exact Matching method.
 Boyer Moore search algorithm bypass a number of characters in a long string without comparison depend on the conditions.

-The coding here are fast exact string search coding, bypass a number of characters in a long string without comparison.
+The coding here are fast exact string search algorithm, bypass a number of characters in a long string without comparison.